SophieDeBenedetto/stream_chat/blog.md

  # ...
 ```

+You can see that each tuple has a first element of the DOM id and a second element of the message itself.
 The DOM id of each element is computed by interpolating the name of the stream, in our case `"messages"`, along with the ID of the item.
 So, we get a DOM id of `"messages-5"` and so on.

-**[Aside] How LiveView computes the stream item DOM id:**
+**[Deep Dive] How LiveView computes the stream item DOM id:**

+_Keep reading to take a deep dive into how LiveView computes the DOM id.
+Or, skip this section to continue   building our feature and return to it later_.

 When you call `stream(socket, :messages, message_list)`, LiveView initializes a new LiveStream struct with the `Phoenix.LiveView.LiveStream.new/3` function.
 That function assigns the struct's `:dom_id` attribute to either a function you optionally provide to `stream/4`, or to the default DOM id function.
 Here's a peak at the source code:

 ```elixir